-The upcoming edition of the coveted Ranji Trophy will start on November 16, 2021, and run until February 19, 2022, the Board of Control for Cricket in India (BCCI) announced on Saturday, July 3.
+The upcoming edition of the coveted Ranji Trophy will start on January 5 and run until March 20, the Board of Control for Cricket in India (BCCI) has issued a new itinerary on Thursday, August 19.

 As many as 177 matches will be played in the Ranji Trophy 2021-22 season scheduled in a three-month window.

 Currently, the Ranji Trophy consists of 38 teams from 28 states in India and four of the eight union territories having a minimum of one representation.
 As has been the norm in the previous two editions, there will be three Elite Groups - A, B and C and a Plate Group.
 While Group A and B have nine teams each, Group C and the Plate Group include 10 teams each in the competition.